gregorycoleman/jekyll-serif-theme/_team/gregory-coleman.md

 Gregory Coleman covers the technical side of running a podcast.
 Gregory has a long background in information technology, working in different aspects.
 From building websites to managing cybersecurity for hundreds of servers, Gregory has broad experience in information technology.

-Gregory has post graduate study in Information Systems.
+Gregory has done post graduate study in Information Systems.